Pablo Escobar's hippo population 'growing exponentially' – DW – 05/12/2023

 If no action is taken, hippo numbers in Colombia could grow to more than 1,000 by 2035, recent estimates suggest.

 Subalusky and Jimenez’s study says that all hippos need to go, stating that with the current legal situation, the most cost-effective option would be to continue male sterilization.
-They estimated the costs between 0.85 and 1.4 million dollars, but eradication would take at least 45 years.
+They estimated the costs between $0.85 and 1.4 million, but eradication would take at least 45 years.

 However, the researchers showed that using veterinary-assisted euthanasia would be the most effective and fastest solution.
-They estimate that the whole hippo population could be euthanized in a single year for around 0.61 million USD.
+They estimate that the whole hippo population could be euthanized in a single year for around $0.61 million.

 The plan of action that the Humboldt Institute and the National Science Institute sent the government suggests both social measures and direct interventions.

-Informing local communities about the hippos' biology is among the social measures, as are education and collaboration with the people on how to live alongside the hippos and lessen the animals' impact.
+Informing local communities about the hippos' biology would be one of the social measures, as would be education and collaboration with people to teach them how to live alongside hippos and lessen the animals' negative impact.

-Scientists agree that the growth rate of hippos is worrying and that the longer the Colombian government waits, the harder it’s going to be to control them.
+Scientists agree that the growth rate of hippos is worrying and that the longer the Colombian government waits, the harder it's going to be to control the animals.
 This could have serious consequences for the Magdalena River basin and for the people living there.